Not All Directors are Created Equal

 Camp Half-Blood vs. Camp Jupiter

-During the summer Topher and his staff run Camp Half-Blood and Camp Jupiter day camps concurrently.
+During the summer, Topher and his staff run Camp Half-Blood and Camp Jupiter day camps concurrently.
 Not familiar with these names?
 Camp Half-Blood is a summer camp for the children of Greek gods and their mortal mates, a.k.a. demi-gods, where they train to be monster-fighting heroes.
-The camp is taken from the popular Percy Jackson book series written by Rick Riordan.
+The camp is taken from the popular Percy Jackson and the Olympians book series written by Rick Riordan.
 Camp Jupiter is the counterpart of Camp Half-Blood for the demi-gods with a Roman god parent.
-Camp Jupiter is taken from the pages of The Heroes of Olympus book series, also written by Rick Riordan.
+Camp Jupiter is taken from the pages of the Heroes of Olympus book series, also written by Rick Riordan.
 The two book series have some of the same characters even though The Heroes of Olympus series takes place soon after the Percy Jackson and The Olympians series ends.
 Having two similar but separate camps run concurrently and intertwine with one another, yet have different programs, is brilliant programming.

 Topher has set up a camp full of incredible themed activities run by a dedicated staff that really take ownership of the program.
 “We are all master storytellers”, says Topher.
 I couldn’t agree more.